tabsbarbosa/Covid-Analysis/README.md

 # Covid-Analysis
 # Graph Theory on Proteins
 In this tutorial, we are going to learn how to compute some topological indices that will help us understand the "importancy" of each node in a protein-protein or drug-protein interaction network in terms of its connections.
+We are also going to conduct a cut analysis, in order to see which nodes on a network generate a desconexion of components when eliminated form the network.

 ## Requirements
 + R v4.1.1 or more recent.

+## Topological Analysis

 The first step is installing in R the packages that are needed as well as loading their respective libraries.
 In order to do this, you can copy and paste the following code in R and run it.